 Old boxes of stuff.

-Solid colored boxes (affiliate) can hide things quickly, which makes it harder for one to know what to do with it.
+Solid-colored boxes (affiliate) can hide things quickly, making it harder for one to know what to do with them.
 So, going through these items a little at a time will help you weed through the stuff.

 Donations that need to go to charities.

-Many people use their garage as a catchall for their donation items.
+Many people use their garages as catchalls for their donations.
 Now it's time to get rid of them and bring them to your local charity.
+Get more information on organizing your donated items before they leave the house.

 Unfinished projects.

 Do you have a table you were going to upcycle?
 An item you needed to repair?
-Decide if you are going to get rid of them or determine a deadline on when to finish them.
+Decide whether to get rid of them or set a deadline to finish them.

 Expired spray cleaners/chemicals.

-Some cleaners and chemicals expire, so if they are expired, take them to a hazardous waste event in your area.
+Some cleaners and chemicals expire, so if they have expired, take them to a hazardous waste event in your area.
 Here's an article about recycling household cleaning items.

 Unused holiday decorations.

 If you change your decorations each year, you most likely have decor that you will never use again.
-Go through them and donate those in good condition to a charity.
-I found a Give Back Box event at Balsam Hill.
-You can send the item to them by mailing them.
+Go through them and donate those in good condition to a charity like Goodwill, Salvation Army, local schools, senior centers, and check out my donation locations page for tons of ideas.
+You can send the item to them by mailing it.

 Old newspapers and magazines.